lukifer23/svg-X/README.md

 The application follows these steps to convert raster images to SVG:

 1. **Image Loading**: Uploads and loads the source image into memory
 2. **Preprocessing**:
-   - Scales large images down to a maximum of 1000px on the longest side while preserving aspect ratio (`scaleToMaxDimension`)
+   - Scales large images down to a maximum of 1000px on the longest side while preserving aspect ratio (`resizeImage`)
-   - Draws the image to a canvas with a white background
+   - Draws the image to a canvas with an optional background color

 3. **Grayscale Conversion**:
    - Processes each pixel using the luminance formula: `0.299*R + 0.587*G + 0.114*B`